chrischang5/Sudoku-Explorer/README.md

-# Sudoku-Explorer
+# Sudoku-Solver-GUI

-Welcome to my Sudoku GUI Explorer!
+Welcome to my Sudoku Solver GUI!
 This project was done to learn about the Java Swing GUI library and because I had never been the best at Sudoku, so I got a computer to solve them for me.

 Key Features:
 ## GUI Main Display